t3kt/raytk/src/operators/field/normalField.md

 Vector field that produces the surface normal where it is evaluated.

-It can only be used in the material context.
+It can only be used in material or light contexts.

 ## Parameters

-* `Enable`